yvandermeer/django-environments/README.rst

 Getting Started
 ---------------

-This release contains all the relevant shell scripts in the scripts directory, and a fully working Django example project in ``mysite``.
+This release contains all the relevant shell scripts in the bin directory, and a fully working Django example project in ``mysite``.
 You can copy files from it as needed to your own projects.
 To get the example environment working, do the following:

-1. Copy scripts/initenv_example to scripts/initenv.
+1. Copy bin/initenv_example to bin/initenv.
-2. Edit scripts/initenv, set ``PROJECT_ROOT`` and save the file.
+2. Edit bin/initenv, set ``PROJECT_ROOT`` and save the file.
-3. Use ``source scripts/initenv`` to load django-environments into your shell.
+3. Use ``source bin/initenv`` to load django-environments into your shell.
 If you left in the djenv command, you will see the environment settings immediately.
 4. For fun, you could do a ``cp -rpv mysite foo`` from the top